joellegg/musichistory-boilerplate/README.md

 1. Take your music and split it into two JSON file instead of them all living on one file.
 1. Add a button at the bottom of your music list and label it "More >".
 1. Load the songs from the first list and inject the DOM into the document as you've already done.
-1. When the user clicks that button, load the songs from the second JSON file and append them to the bottom of the existing music, but before the More button.
+1. When the user clicks the more button, load the songs from the second JSON file and append them to the bottom of the existing music, but before the More button.